scrapinghub/web-poet/docs/intro/tutorial.rst

     the item class that is used to store the data that fields return.

 -   ``BookPage`` is decorated with :meth:`~web_poet.overrides.handle_urls`,
-    which indicates for which URLs ``BookPage`` is intended to work.
+    which indicates for which domain ``BookPage`` is intended to work.

+    It is possible to specify more specific URL patterns, instead of only the target URL domain.
+However, the URL domain and the output type (``Book``) are usually all the data needed to determine which page object class to use, which is the goal of the :meth:`~web_poet.overrides.handle_urls` decorator.

 -   ``BookPage`` defines a field named ``title``.

-    :ref:`Fields <fields>` are methods of page object classes, preferably async methods, decorated with the :meth:`~web_poet.fields.field` decorator.
+    :ref:`Fields <fields>` are methods of page object classes, preferably async methods, decorated with :meth:`~web_poet.fields.field`.
 Fields define the logic to extract a specific piece of information from the input of your page object class.

     ``BookPage.title`` extracts the title of a book from a book details webpage.
 Specifically, it extracts the text from the first ``h1`` element